itu-itis/git-fundamentals-draft-itu-itis21-icoz16/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub [MODIFIED BY KEMAL ANIL İÇÖZ, 150160015]

 ## 🤓 Course overview and learning outcomes